THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Oahu is the small island where Honolulu is located.
 Honolulu is the major airport in Hawaii, and Hawaiian Air flies to most of the islands of Hawaii from Honolulu.
-Waikiki is a subdivision of Honolulu and is much more touristy then downtown Honolulu, which is more of a business district.
+Waikiki is a subdivision of Honolulu and is much more touristy than downtown Honolulu, which is more of a business district.

 The biggest thing to see in Oahu is the USS Arizona Memorial.
-The Japanese bombed the Arizona on December 7, 1941, and shortly after the US entered WWII.
+The Japanese bombed the USS Arizona on December 7, 1941, and shortly after the US entered WWII.
 It’s also the only part of Pearl Harbor where you need a time slot to visit, as it requires a short boat ride.
 The museum puts tickets up for sale two months in advance.
 Additional tickets are released at 7 am the day prior.
 Finally, the museum holds 1,300 tickets for the morning of opening for walk-in visitors.
 David and I got in line behind at least five hundred people.
 And, amazingly, I think because we were just two people and there were many families, we got tickets on the 7:45 am boat tour.

 Before the ride, we watched a 20-minute video talking about the history of Pearl Harbor.
 The highlights of the video were the actual footage in both Pearl Harbor and Japan.
 It was witnessing history as it actually happened that was most amazing.

 The memorial was stunning.
-It was beautiful to see and stand over the remains of the Arizona, which also serves as the tomb for the sailors who died aboard.
+It was beautiful to see and stand over the remains of the USS Arizona, which also serves as the tomb for the sailors who died aboard.
 Additionally, when the surviving servicemen who were stationed on the Arizona pass, the military inters their remains in the wreck, bringing the crewmen back together in their resting place.

 Back at the main site, we went through the Valor Museum, viewing memorabilia and learning even more about the causes and events of World War II in the Pacific.

 We skipped the submarine and the air museum, since we’ve seen really similar things before, and took the shuttle to the USS Missouri.
-The US stopped building battleships after the launch of the Missouri.
+The US stopped building battleships after the launch of the USS Missouri.
 It is also the location of the Japanese surrender to the Allies.
 A guided tour around the deck taught us a lot, and we were able to stand right where the surrender was signed.

 Inside the vessel, there are exhibits on certain aspects of the war.
 I felt the most impact by learning about the “Kamakaze” fighters in the Japanese military.
 They even had letters from the pilots, and it was harrowing to read the letters written by these young men to their parents or finances, knowing they are going to die.

-The Missouri actually had a part of the deck called the Kamakazi deck, named because it was the site of a kamikaze attack.
-The crew of the Missouri gave the Japanese pilot who died in the crash a burial at sea with full honors; quite the display of humanity.
+The USS Missouri actually had a part of the deck called the Kamakazi deck, named because it was the site of a kamikaze attack.
+The crew of the USS Missouri gave the Japanese pilot who died in the crash a burial at sea with full honors; quite the display of humanity.
 A baker with excellent timing and a camera caught photos of the plane grazing the decks moments before the crash.

 All that took us over four hours.
 You can spend so much time at Pearl Harbor, and I’m so glad we did.
 It seems to me that I know so much more about the war in Europe than I know about the war in the Pacific, and I learned massive amounts while touring the museums.

 During our stay in Waikiki, Oahu we had two fantastic dinners worth mentioning.
 Then we had dinner at Tiki’s, with a pretty decent view of the sunset and the Friday night fireworks show.
 (Boy, let me tell you, we were so spoiled back in Kemah with the amazing fireworks show put on by the Kemah Boardwalk and our fantastic view from our roof).
-Our last night, we had dinner at the Top of Waikiki restaurant, which was a great view over the water.
+Our last night, we had dinner at the Top of Waikiki restaurant, which was a great view of the water.

 When staying in Waikiki, Oahu, it’s a great idea to walk along the beaches and the adjoining boardwalks.
 We took one walk in the afternoon, enjoying the people watching on the beach, seeing the boats out sailing, and watching the surfers.
-After dinner, we walked along the tiki-torch lit boardwalk and found the Pan Pacific Festival, where we watched dancers compete in a hula competition.
+After dinner, we walked along the tiki-torch lit boardwalk and found the Pan-Pacific Festival, where we watched dancers compete in a hula competition.